 - Is your Help to Buy an equity loan or mortgage guarantee?

-In addition, lenders will carry out standard checks before mortgage approval, such as:
+Lenders will also carry out their usual checks before mortgage approval, such as:

-If over the 2 or 5-year term your property value has increased and you’ve met all of your mortgage repayments on time, then you should have a lot more equity in the property.
+If your property value has increased and you’ve repaid your mortgage on time, then you should have ample equity.
 This can be very beneficial, especially when trying to maximise your remortgage for your Help to Buy home.

-The main three ways to maximise the equity in your remortgage are:
+Three great ways to maximise the equity for your remortgage are:

 - Take a remortgage at 75% loan to value again and withdraw some equity